 UConnomy: Contributing to the Economic Health of Connecticut illustrates UConn's direct and indirect impact on the economic, social, and cultural landscape of Connecticut.
 Incorporating quantitative data culled from a comprehensive economic impact study recently conducted by the Department of Economic and Community Development, this report demonstrates the University's role in sustaining the state economy as it shapes a bright future for the citizens of Connecticut.

-There are no activities to report at this time.
+There are no activities to display at this time

 UConn's strides in higher education stretch throughout the state of Connecticut and beyond.

 - UConn ranks among the top 20 public universities in the nation according to U.S. News & World Report.